macklinhrw/ClassApp/DB_Interact/README.txt

 =======COMMAND LINE COMMANDS=======
-You can use several commands per line, but only one with -params per line !login: log in as user
+***You can use several commands per line except:
+    >update must have its own line
-!newuser: starts make new user flow, will need to log in after !update: update user info. params:
+    >addclass and enterclass cannot be on the same line !newuser: starts make new user flow, will need to log in after !login: log in as user (asks for credentials). for testing, use billybob/pass (student) or rudy/pass (admin) !easy: logs in as elig. do not use this if you are not Eli please (use billybob or rudy) !update: update user info pass fields to be updated as -field.
+Currently works with:
     -description
+    -name
+!dUser: dumps active user info
+!addclass: -C##### to specify class, adds active user to class !enterclass: -C##### to specify class, selects class as active !dClass: dumps active class info
+!dAll: dumps class and user info
 !quit: obvious
-!addclass: -C##### to specify class, adds active user to class !easy: logs in as elig
-!dUser: dumps active user info

 ==========CLASSES==========